An Empowering, motivational, and entertaining forum that targets the specific needs and interests of Black Women!

 Walk to End Alzheimer's

 Randolph Street Market

 There are more than 300 exhibitors and vendors offering an incredibly wide range of goods, services and information- all targeted to this active, engaged, brand-loyal, savvy consumer.

 The Black Expo woman is between the ages of 25-54, has a HH income of $100K+, is either married with children, single and ‘looking’, or a single mom.
 Many Black Expo women are business owners and leaders with higher education and want the best of everything in their lives -from what they wear, eat and drive to where they live, shop and travel.
 The Black Expo woman is more likely to purchase from a company that sponsors an event that she attends.

 The Black Women’s Expo is one of the most effective and cost efficient opportunities to impact the African American woman, the collective buying power of whom exceeds $565 Billion annually.

-The Black Women’s Expo offers a multitude of ways for brands to connect with the Black Expo woman via direct live exposure to the brand, seminar hosting, customized promotions, signage, naming rights to the event and/or event components, lead generation, product integration in certain event components, sampling and product demonstration, and much more.
+The Black Women’s Expo offers a multitude of ways for brands to connect , in three major markets, with the Black Expo woman via direct live exposure to the brand, seminar hosting, customized promotions, signage, naming rights to the event and/or event components, lead generation, product integration in certain event components, sampling and product demonstration, and much more.

 Connecting with the consumer within this uplifting, motivational environment, where the theme is ‘empowerment’, amplifies your brand’s message and frames it in a most positive way.
 This is how brand loyalty is formed.

-Multiple-market sponsorships are available- enabling the sponsor to impact two of the top five African American markets in the USA.
+Multiple-market sponsorships are available- enabling the sponsor to impact three of the top five African American markets in the USA.